Skip to main content

 • optimization

-The game's optimization is a mixed bag; while it runs smoothly on max settings and features improved graphics and performance compared to its predecessor, players report issues such as black screens and frequent loading times.
-Many users find the stats optimization engaging, though some express frustration over the lack of customization and free-roaming elements, leading to dissatisfaction with their character builds after extensive playtime.
-Overall, while there are notable improvements, the optimization is not without its bugs and limitations.
+Overall, the game's optimization is a mixed bag; while it runs smoothly on max settings and features improved mechanics compared to its predecessor, players have reported issues such as black screens and frequent loading times.
+The focus on stats optimization can overshadow the lack of graphical fidelity and free-roaming elements, leading to a gameplay experience that some find repetitive and frustrating.
+Despite these drawbacks, many players appreciate the depth of customization, though achieving a fully optimized build remains a challenge.

 • “Runs smoothly with max settings.”

-• “The graphics, performance, and storyline are a huge improvement compared to the previous game.”
+• “The graphics, performance, and storyline are a huge improvement vs the previous game.”

-• “Besides that, the optimization of this game is annoying, even resulting in a black screen after some game scenes.”
+• “Besides that, the optimization of this game is annoying, even resulting in black screens after some game scenes.”

-• “Why does it always require loading screens?
+• “Why does it always have to load screens?
 After playing for a month, I have to go in circles dozens of times.
 Has any optimization been done?”

 • replayability

-• “It has a great OST, easily digestible story with plenty of epic moments, secrets to uncover that expand the world, plenty of replayability because your choices matter, and is full of interesting and likable characters.”
+• “It has a great OST, an easily digestible story with plenty of epic moments, secrets to uncover that expand the world, and a lot of replayability because your choices matter.
+The game is full of interesting and likable characters.”

-• “The key gameplay of this game is reminiscent of the Persona series, where the player arranges their daily schedules to train in martial arts, socialize, attend tasks and missions, etc. This is quite unique and enjoyable, and does add considerable replay value in terms of trying to do different builds or pursue different tasks.”
+• “The key gameplay of this game is reminiscent of the Persona series, where the player arranges their daily schedules to train in martial arts, socialize, and attend tasks and missions.
+This is quite unique and enjoyable, adding considerable replay value in terms of trying different builds or pursuing different tasks.”

 • “A lot of replayability, especially in terms of support characters, martial arts skills, and side missions to take on.”